Brilliant Minds CEO, Annastasia Seebohm Giacomini

 “…whilst I was always very clear about where I wanted to go, I have always been willing to kind of like throw it all up in the air and try something new.”

-She would know a thing or two about evolution and the journey to greatness since she spends her time hobnobbing with founders, creatives, investors, inventors, artists and other people who make our world go round.
-Ever noticed how these people are all eager to learn more?
-They meditate, self-reflect, push their own personal boundaries and try to optimize their abilities.
-Annastasia fits right in.
-Despite this, she cautions “balance” and her experience with loss has helped her reprioritize her health and rest.
+She would know something about evolution and the journey to greatness since she spends her time hobnobbing with founders, creatives, investors, inventors, artists, and other people who make our world go round.
+Have you ever noticed how eager these people are to learn more?
+They meditate, self-reflect, push their own personal boundaries, and try to optimize their abilities.

 As I sit looking at Annastasia on my screen, I’m struck by how young she looks.
 At thirty-six years old she is already on her second CEO position.
 Before her current stint at Brilliant Minds, she held the top job at Quintessentially Group, the world’s premier luxury concierge service, where she worked her way up from Executive Assistant to Global Chief Executive Officer in five years!
 She credits her work ethic, eagerness to get her hands dirty in all roles and willingness to talk to just about anyone.